-- Signs that state the maximum occupancy of common rooms - Use of tape to block-off rooms and classrooms that are off-limits - Use of tape and floor signage to direct traffic through high flow areas - Signs to remind people to adhere to physical distancing guidelines - Floor signs to mark of 2 m spaces where people might line up (if needed) - Sign regarding equipment cleaning procedure and disposal of clean up material.
+- 1. Signs that state the maximum occupancy of all occupied spaces and common rooms - 2.
+Use of tape to block-off rooms and classrooms that are off-limits - 3.
+Use of UBC supplied tape and floor signage to direct traffic through high flow areas - 4.
+Signs to remind people to adhere to physical distancing guidelines - 5.
+Floor signs to mark of 2 m spaces where people might line up (if required) - 6.
+Sign regarding equipment cleaning procedure, disposal of clean up material and who to contact to replenish the supplies.

-25. Emergency Procedures
+26. Emergency Procedures